riad-azz/flask-template/README.md

 - **Web UI**: The template includes a basic web user interface.

-- **JWT Authentication** : JSON Web Token (JWT) authentication is integrated to provide secure user authentication and authorization.
-This allows users to access protected resources and endpoints based on their authenticated identity, enhancing the overall security of the application.

 - **Rate Limiting**: To protect your application from abuse, rate limiting is enforced.

 - **CORS**: Cross-origin resource sharing (CORS) is configured to manage the server's shared resources.

-- **CACHING**: The template includes caching to optimize performance and reduce server load.
-Caching stores frequently requested data temporarily, leading to faster API responses.
-It enhances user experience and helps handle high traffic efficiently.

 - **Logging**: The application includes logging capabilities to record relevant events, errors, and messages.
 Logging helps in monitoring and troubleshooting the application during development and production.